digital-asset/docs.daml.com/docs/2.9.0/docs/deploy-daml/infrastructure-architecture/high-availability/ha-and-scaling/implementing-ha.rst

    :align: center
    :width: 80%

-Synchronizer Manager Service
+Sync Domain Manager Service
-****************************
+***************************

-The synchronizer manager service also has no client-facing ingest point.
-Like the mediator services, the synchronizer manager is in an active-passive configuration.
-There is, however, only a single synchronizer manager service per synchronizer.
-This means that there is no horizontal load-balancing model for the synchronizer manager.
-This is feasible because the synchronizer manager is not in the transaction processing path path and so it manages topology transactions which are orders of magnitude less frequent than the Daml transactions that the mediators manage.
+The sync domain manager service also has no client-facing ingest point.
+Like the mediator services, the sync domain manager is in an active-passive configuration.
+There is, however, only a single sync domain manager service per sync domain.
+This means that there is no horizontal load-balancing model for the sync domain manager.
+This is feasible because the sync domain manager is not in the transaction processing path path and so it manages topology transactions which are orders of magnitude less frequent than the Daml transactions that the mediators manage.

 .. https://lucid.app/lucidchart/d3a7916c-acaa-419d-b7ef-9fcaaa040447/edit?invitationId=inv_b7a43920-f4af-4da9-88fc-5985f8083c95&page=0_0#
 .. image:: implementing-11.png